BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

     |br| :mod:`EC Platform <autosubmit.platforms.ecplatform>` :mod:`PBS Platform <autosubmit.platforms.pbsplatform.PBSPlatform>`
     |br| :mod:`Sge Platform <autosubmit.platforms.sgeplatform.SgePlatform>` :mod:`Slurm Platform <autosubmit.platforms.slurmplatform.SlurmPlatform>`

-Composing the extended platform class
+Composing the Extended Platform Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this page we will be extending the SLURM
 platform - source file ``autosubmit/platforms/slurmplatform.py``, see in GitHub `slurmplatform.py <https://github.com/BSC-ES/autosubmit/blob/53b2a142fee5c8d8ac169547528c768c93e02a4a/autosubmit/platforms/slurmplatform.py#L35>`_ -, but any platform can be extended by following the same steps.

 The platform will be transcribing the files and configurations you set manually to allow operations,
-and connection to SLURM and its commands, prepare your experiments to be executed transforming configuration
+and connection to SLURM and its commands, preparing your experiments to be executed transforming configuration
-into executable function.
+into executable functions.

 We will create a new file in ``/autosubmit/platforms/``
 and we are going to call it ``slurm_example.py``.